GHG Inventory Glossary

 Black Carbon

 Operationally defined aerosol species based on measurement of light absorption and chemical reactivity and/or thermal stability; consists of soot, charcoal and/or possible light absorbing refractory organic matter (Charlson and Heintzenberg, 1995, p.
 401).
-(IPCC2)
+(IPCC)

 C